 Although most of us are talking on our phones and computers these days, typing is still likely to remain an important skill many years from now.

 Typing is a skill that anyone can learn.
-If you have the dedication, it doesn’t take long to become proficient at using your keyboard.
+With dedication, it doesn’t take long to become proficient at using your keyboard.

 What is the average typing speed?

 Proper practice and good typing habits can increase your typing speed by 10-15 words per minute (wpm).
 If you want to become an efficient typist, there are several things you can try.
-For example, you can try online programs or app that provides feedback on your typing speed and accuracy to learn proper techniques.
+For example, you can try online programs or apps that provide feedback on your typing speed and accuracy to learn proper techniques.
 You can also join online typing tests where you type in certain words as quickly as possible.
-Experimenting with different keyboard layouts may also help you find an option that feels more comfortable.
+Experimenting with different keyboard layouts may also help you find an option that feels more comfortable to use.

 5 Free apps to make you a more efficient typist

-Improving our typing speed will make us better workers in any field as we spend more time typing.
+Improving our typing speed will make us more effective workers in any field, as we spend a significant amount of time typing.
 We can make our days easier by learning to type more quickly.

 Furthermore, you don’t have to enroll in a course to get your typing speed up a notch or two.
 Plenty of online apps are available for immediate use at your desk.
 Spending 10 minutes every day practicing your typing will help you get better at it.
 Here are seven excellent typing trainers that will help you get started.